History of hypnosis: In the UK

+In the U.S.

 In 1958, the American Medical Association approved a report on the medical uses of hypnosis.
 It encouraged research on hypnosis although pointing out that some aspects of hypnosis are unknown and controversial.
 However, in June 1987, the AMA's policy-making body rescinded all AMA policies from 1881 to 1958 (other than two not relating to hypnosis).

-American Psychological Association

 Two years after AMA approval, the American Psychological Association endorsed hypnosis as a branch of psychology.

-Ernest Hilgard and others

-Studies continued after the Second World War.
-Barber, Hilgard, Orne and Sarbin also produced substantial studies.

-In 1961, Ernest Hilgard and André Muller Weitzenhoffer created the Stanford scales, a standardized scale for susceptibility to hypnosis, and properly examined susceptibility across age-groups and sex.

-Hilgard went on to study sensory deception (1965) and induced anesthesia and analgesia (1975).